doanvalerie/pokemini-website/docs/description.md

    collects the Pokémon that had activated the fight.
 The user is redirected to the collection page, where they can view the new Pokémon in their collection.
-   Otherwise, if the user is the first to lose all their hearts, the Pokémon "escapes", and the user loses the opportunity to collect that Pokémon.
+   Otherwise, if the user is the first to lose all their hearts, the Pokémon "escapes," and the user loses the opportunity to collect that Pokémon.
 They are subsequently redirected to the landing page.

 We also deploy a web application that displays a real-time map of all Pokémon in